celiao/django-rest-authemail/example_project/README.md

 Click on the `Login` link and check out the `Forgot Password` functionality.

-Login and check out the `Change Password` functionality.
+Login and check out the `Change Email`, `Change Password`, and `Change Me`  functionality.
 Logout and log in again to confirm that your password has been changed.

 Enter incorrect email addresses and passwords to exercise the error messages.